Gfruin/LookingForGroup/README.md

 2. Users will be able to search information about spells, items, monsters based on search term
 3. User-GM will be able to create monster stat-blocks
 4. Users will be able to create posts to discuss D&D
+5. Users will be able to have conversations with multiple participants
+6. Users will be able to send out push notifications based on current conversations

 ------------
 APP FEATURES
 ------------

+CURRENT FEATURES ----
 1. This app will use user provided location data.
 This data will then use the Google Maps API and render the locations on the user match-making page
+2. Model One-User
+3. Model Two-Messenger
+FORTHCOMING FEATURES ----

-1. Model One-User
+1. Model 3-Conversation
-2. Model Two-Messenger
+2. Model 4-Posts